 When two or more circles of students are together, it’s fun to make it a race by recognizing the student circle that reaches their goal first!

 If time allows, attempt a round of Blurt!
-It this is the most impressive and difficult game of all.
+It is the most impressive and difficult game of all.
 All of the students stand in a circle, just as with the Circle Clap game, with the first two students turned to face each other.

 These students count down, 3–2–1 together and then “blurt” out whatever word comes to their mind at the same time.
 Sometimes, the students have to clarify what word they said to others in the circle who could not hear (which is fine).
 Then, the student on the left turns to a new partner (on their left) and repeats the countdown and blurt.
-Student may not repeat words that have been blurted before (although this often happens accidentally).
+Students may not repeat words that have been blurted before (although this often happens accidentally).